 Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

-The best coding agents of 2026 are not just better chatbots with file access.
+The best coding agents of 2026 are not better chatbots with file access.
 They are programmable work environments: part terminal, part model router, part workflow engine, part memory system.
 Most tools hide that machinery behind a product interface.
-Pi takes the opposite bet: keep the core small enough to understand, then let developers build the workflow they actually need.
+Pi takes the opposite bet: keep the core small enough to read in an afternoon, then let developers build the workflow they actually need on top of it.

-Pi is a coding agent framework created by Mario Zechner, the developer behind the libGDX game framework.
-It powers OpenClaw, the project that went from zero to 250,000+ GitHub stars in under three months, becoming the most-starred software repository on GitHub — surpassing even React.
+Pi is a coding agent framework by Mario Zechner, the developer behind the libGDX game framework.
+It powers OpenClaw, the project that went from zero to 250,000+ GitHub stars in under three months — past React, to the top of GitHub's all-time leaderboard.

-This is a comprehensive technical guide to Pi as it exists now: the minimal agent loop, the package system, skills, TypeScript extensions, project-local settings, Ollama integration, DeepSeek provider support, OAuth/API-key login flows, telemetry controls, and a serious production setup for people who want an agent they can inspect rather than a product they have to trust blindly.
+What follows is the full tour of Pi as it exists right now: the minimal agent loop, the package system, skills, TypeScript extensions, project-local settings, Ollama integration, DeepSeek provider support, OAuth/API-key login flows, telemetry controls, and a production setup for people who want an agent they can inspect rather than a product they have to trust blindly.

 April 2026 Update: Pi Became a Programmable Agent Kernel

 Updated on April 27, 2026.
-The important change since the first version of this article is that Pi is no longer just "a small Claude Code alternative."
+Since the first version of this article, one thing has changed for good: Pi stopped being "a small Claude Code alternative."
 The official docs now describe it as a minimal terminal coding harness that you adapt with TypeScript extensions, skills, prompt templates, themes, and installable Pi packages.
-The public site summarizes the same direction: 15+ providers, hundreds of models, API-key or OAuth authentication, tree sessions, AGENTS.md context loading, custom compaction, package installation, and four execution modes: interactive, print/JSON, RPC, and SDK.
+The public site sketches the same direction: 15+ providers, hundreds of models, API-key or OAuth authentication, tree sessions, AGENTS.md context loading, custom compaction, package installation, and four execution modes — interactive, print/JSON, RPC, and SDK.

-The latest GitHub release visible during this update is v0.70.2, released on April 24, 2026, with the repository shown at roughly 40.8k stars and 4.8k forks.
-The exact numbers will keep moving, but the pattern matters more: Pi is shipping fast, and the recent changelog shows the core design hardening rather than bloating.
+The latest GitHub release visible during this update is v0.70.2, released on April 24, 2026, with the repository at roughly 40.8k stars and 4.8k forks.
+Those numbers will keep moving.
+The pattern behind them matters more: Pi is shipping fast, and the changelog shows a core that is hardening, not bloating.

 What Changed Recently